JoshuaViera/DuckResizer/README.md

 # Duck Resizer
 # use a UISlider and UIViewPropertyAnimator to perform a scale transform on the duck.
-# Animations